syntaxseed/terminalfaker/README.md

 };
 ```

-Note that the ``args`` array's first element is the name of the command itself.
+Note that the "args" array's first element is the name of the command itself.

 That's it!
-Now the commands defined in commands.js will extend (and overwrite if re-defined) the built-in commands.
-We have a terminal that can greet the user :)
+Now the commands defined in "commands.js" will extend (and overwrite if re-defined) the built-in commands.
+We have a terminal that can greet the user. :)

 ## Custom boot message

 A boot up message can be simulated including delayed line-by line display of the boot text.
-This message is found in js/boot.js and is used by including the file *after* terminal.js is included.
+This message is found in "js/boot.js" and is used by including the file *after* "terminal.js" is included.
 Your terminal div must contain an element with id of "boot".
-If you don't want this, just remove the filesystem.js file include.
+If you don't want this, just remove the "boot.js" file include.

 ```html
 ...